kkinnear/zprint/doc/reference.md

 lein with-profile expectations test
 ```

 from the root directory of this repo.
-There are over 1300 Clojure tests.
+There are over 1500 Clojure tests.
-It will take upwards of 30 seconds for them all to run on something other
+It will take upwards of 30 seconds for them all to run.
-than the latest hardware.

 Another test: